Alxit0/41549_HCI_LogBookTemplate/stage1_context/b_stage_1_context_definition.md

 #### Method
-[Briefly described  the method you used for the Cognitive Walkthrough analysis. ]
+[Briefly described  the method you used for the Cognitive Walkthrough analysis. ] In order to make a cognitive walktrough, we used the site for a while so we could understand all it's features.
+After that we tried to follow Nielson Norman Group's model to create simulations of the most important features.

 #### Task Selection and Task Analysis